Skip to content

 if isinstance(col, str):

-# if string, it is assumed to be the name of the column
+# if string is provided, it is assumed to be the name of the column

 return case((col.is_(None) if col is not None else True, True), else_=False)